Journaling in Vim

 The interesting thing to note in the above command is the

-k char before the file path tells vim to scan and source words for completion from the path that is specified.
+k char before the file path tells vim to scan and source words for completion from the path that is specified local to the buffer matching the pattern and event.
 I urge you to read more about this on the help document, there are a bunch of potentially other useful flags for this option.

 Note: In order to get Vim to scan the files recursively, this answer pointed me to the right globbing pattern to use.